danielharrell/does_music_move/does_music_move.md

 music indeed moves itself in moving us.
 And how could it be otherwise?
-After all, if music happens in time, and time is a measure of motion, then music, it would seem, is a motion; and for lovers of music, among the most meaningful such motions in their lives.
+After all, if music happens in time, and time is a measure of motion, then music, it would seem, is a motion in turn; and for lovers of music, among the most meaningful such motions in their lives.

 But then again, time may not be the only measure of motion, at least if by "motion", we mean *locomotion*, involving not just change in time, but change in place.
-Of motion in this sense, where time is certainly one measure, space would seem to be another. ---The space that measures the rise and fall of a bird in flight, for example.
+Of motion in this sense, one measure is time, but another would seem to be space. ---The space, for example, that measures the rise and fall of a bird in flight.
 Or again, the rise and fall of a melody.
-More generally, the motion we hear in music, at least of any music that involves not just beats but tones, not just rhythm but melody and harmony, seems to be a kind of locomotion, a motion in space, where we indeed hear rising and falling, departing and returning, very like the motion we might see of a bird in flight.
-Yet to say we *hear* this motion in the case of music is one reason to doubt that the motion of music is happening in any actual space; and thus one reason to doubt that the motion we hear in music is real.
-For in what kind of actual space could there be a motion, like the rise and fall of a melody, that we can hear but never see?
+Or more generally, the motion we hear in music, at least of any music that involves not just beats but tones, not just rhythm but melody and harmony.
+For the motion we hear in music that includes all three elements would seem---necessarily--- a kind of locomotion, happening over time in a kind of space, where we indeed hear a rising and falling, departing and returning, from place to place, very like the motion we might see of a bird in flight.
+(Start from here.)
+Yet to say we *hear* this motion in the case of music is one reason to doubt that it is happening in any *actual* space; and thus one reason to doubt that the motion we hear in music is real.
+For in what kind of actual space could there be a motion, like the rise and fall of a melody, that we can hear, but never see?
+Where the distance made apparent in sight, and the space so revealed by sight, are no intrinsic part of the perception of motion in question?

-But there are several more reasons for doubt.
+And there are several related reasons for doubting that the motion we hear in music is real.
 Another reason for doubt is that there seems to be nothing we can identify in such a motion, for all its resemblance to the flight of a bird, like the bird itself.
+(Use this at end, nothing like bird, or other things, or transition, thus nothing like space.)

 in which a bird, for
 example, And we seem to invoke a sense of space